Published on

 React 19

-If you’re deciding between React and a framework, read my comparison in ReactJS vs NextJS: Which One to Choose? and make sure you’re solid on the basics in Before you start using ReactJS.
+If you're still deciding between React and frameworks, check out my comparison in ReactJS vs NextJS: Which One to Choose?.
+And if you're new to React, start with Before you start using ReactJS.

 import { useActionState, useOptimistic } from 'react'